hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 Of course, that doesn't necessarily mean everyone thought so.
 In fact, at the end of one particular course day, a student came to me with a question.
 And her question proved that she had noticed an **entirely** different thing than I had.
-Moreover, her 'discovery' - if you will - actually proved to be a **lot** more interesting than mine.
+Moreover, her 'discovery' actually proved to be a **lot** more interesting than mine.

 She came to me after class and said: "Git is great and all that, but what's gonna be the **next** big thing?"
 So I turned around and looked at the chart for a while, thinking "Huh!"